jfding/mic/README.rst

                       Output directory
   -A ARCH, --arch=ARCH
                       Specify repo architecture
-  --release=RID       Generate a release of RID with all neccessary
+  --release=RID       Generate a release of RID with all necessary
                       files,when @BUILD_ID@ is contained in kickstart file, it will be replaced by RID --record-pkgs=RECORD_PKGS